hmltnbrn/trebot/README.md

     .trebot q [20|30]
     ```

 2. Guess the answer of a previously generated question.
-Once the answer is correctly guessed, it will be automatically revealed.
+Once the answer is correctly guessed, it will be automatically revealed and the score for the winning contestant will be increased.
 Will not work with timed questions. (**BETA** -- will have false negatives/positives):

     ```
     .trebot answer <answer text>